Food has a personal, social, political and environment significance.

 We remember a kind of ‘food’ also comes to us, via our eyes, ears, nose and touch.
 Beautiful objects for the eyes, sounds for the ears, fragrances for the nose and loving contact and connections for the body nourish our being.

 We experience nourishment through memories that offer insights, a depth of learning and understanding to enhance the quality of our life.
+The experience of the outdoors provides immense nourishment through our receptivity.
+It might mean, due to pandemic or health issues, we can only look through a window.
+Sky above and earth below matter.

 We need to be mindful to avoid confusing nourishment with pursuit of comfort, reactive desires and dependency on pleasure.